hacktoberfestsharky/hacktoberfest-docker/CONTRIBUTING.md

 ## Opening an issue

-Thank you for taking the time to open an issue, your feedback helps make Hacktoberfest-Docker better.
+Thank you for taking the time to open an issue; your feedback helps make Hacktoberfest-Docker better.
-Before opening an issue, please be sure that your issue hasn't already been asked by using [GitHub search](https://help.github.com/articles/searching-issues/)
+Before opening an issue, please be sure that your issue hasn't already been asked by using [GitHub search](https://help.github.com/articles/searching-issues/).

 Here are a few things that will help us help resolve your issues: